 Keeping size in mind, pound for pound, aggressive cats probably cause more damage than aggressive dogs.
 Cats will use their teeth or and all four paws with claws to attack, compared to dogs who only use their mouth.
 A cat’s canine teeth are much sharper than dogs and they protrude more.
 Cats tend to bite or inflict lacerations, which can be very painful.
 Untreated cat-inflicted wounds can quickly become infected, causing what’s known as cat-scratch disease.

-Aggressive cat behavior can manifest as a threatening behavior directed at a cat, person or other animals.
-Most wild animals display aggression to ensure another animal doesn’t cross over to their territory, doesn’t harm their offspring, and to protect themselves.
+Aggressive cat behavior can manifest as a threatening behavior directed at a cat, person, or other animals.
+Most wild animals display aggression to ensure another animal doesn’t cross over to their territory, doesn’t harm their offspring, and protects themselves.
 Cat hostility can occur at various times for many different reasons.
 For pet cats, aggression can range from a cat who hisses and avoids to a cat who continually launches attacks.

 What Causes Aggression in Cats?